Last Updated on

 You’ll encounter a lot of jargon as you begin shopping for binoculars.
 If you’re already a binocular or camera enthusiast, you’ll feel right at home, but if you’re not, you need a quick vocabulary lesson.

-The numbers you’ll first see in the name of the binoculars will look like a 9th grade math problem – 8 x 42 or 10 x 50 – but don’t break out your calculator to translate them.
+The numbers you’ll first see in the name of the binoculars will look like an 8th-grade math problem – 8 x 42 or 10 x 50 – but don’t break out your calculator to translate them.
 The first number is the magnification level and tells you how much closer the object you’re looking at will appear – 10 means the object will seem 10 times closer.

 Your gut will tell you to get the highest magnification number you can find, but higher numbers come with trade-offs.
 Not only will more magnification cost more, but anything above about a 10 will be hard to use without a tripod.
 Even if you have a very steady hand, its minor, unnoticeable tremors will be magnified and make the image so shaky that you won’t be able to use them freehand.